6/freeform/README.md

 `./server.rb` for running the development server.

-`rake test` for testing Javascripts.
+`rake jasmine` for testing Javascripts.

 `./deploy.rb` for compiling and deploying static files to gh-pages.